maxme7/keepIt/app/src/README.txt

 > replace runBlocking blocks so it does not block the main thread
 > switching languages still buggy
 > ui translation

+NOTE:
+The CustomWebViewFragment serves as class for all specific webviews.
+An attempt to reduce duplicated code.